Last updated March 12, 2021

 - PASS/NO PASS DEFINITION: The grade P is assigned for a letter grade of C-minus or better.
 If the student earns a grade of D-plus or below, the grade will be recorded as NP.
 In both cases, the student’s grade will not be computed into the grade point average.

 Any student can update their grade modality in any course.
-The normal policy, available here in the catalog, has many stipulations that have been removed for Fall 2020.
+The normal policy, available here in the catalog, has many stipulations that have been removed.

-- Students do not need to be in good academic standing to elect the P/NP or S/U option for Fall 2020.
+- Students do not need to be in good academic standing to elect the P/NP or S/U option.

 - Students can elect the P/NP or S/U option no matter if they elected the option in other terms.